-Below you can read more specifically about some of the different factors that come into play on our guided Mahseer fishing trips to the jungle Rivers in Khao Sok National Park.
+Below you can read more specifically about some of the different factors that come into play on our guided Mahseer fishing trips.
 Mahseer fishing is a newly developed phenomenon in Thailand and sight fishing is a wonderful way to catch the Mahseer, with an almost uncanny ability to sense danger.
 Partly due to the fact that not many, if anyone have cast a fly to them before; Mahseer on the fly is a challenging for any fly fisherman.

 Because of the jungle background there is often no room for a back cast.
-So roll casting and single-hand-spey-casting techniques are good techniques to have, when you fish the Jungle Rivers of Cheow Lan in Khao Sok National Park.
+So roll casting and single-hand-spey-casting techniques are good techniques to have, when you fish the Jungle Rivers.
 Because of the water clarity, it is crucial to spot the fish before the fish spots you.
 If you need to cross the river it is essential to cross downstream of the next pool.
 Otherwise fish will melt away unseen by the unwary angler.

 Will risks spooking unseen fish which often melt away having spotted the line or the leader in the air.
 Casting to seen fish, especially big ones, is one of the most exciting facets of Mahseer fishing.
 Our fishing guides get their thrills for the day by spotting those fish you would not have seen.
 Sight fishing, in the correct conditions, can prove not only a very effective tactic for Mahseer; it can be one of the most fun and rewarding also.
 Mahseer fishing by sight fishing has a few basic principles that can be considered ground rules, for the fly fisherman.
 Obviously, in order to sight fish.